Mar-Pol/FairOddsCalc/README.md

-# FairOddsTool
+# FairOddsCalc

-FairOddsTool is a web application that calculates fair odds—the true probability without bookmaker margin—based on the given odds.
+FairOddsCalc is open-source a web application that calculates fair odds—the true probability without bookmaker margin—based on the given odds.

 ## Features & Functions